mauritssilvis/darts/md/tables/london/London_any_in_double_out.md

 In double-out games with the London dartboard, the last dart can score between 2 and 50 points.
 The last two darts can reach 110 points, and 170 points can be scored with the last three.
-The following table shows which checkout tables are provided for these ranges of scores.
+The following table shows which checkout tables are provided for these scores.

 |                 Scores |                        Darts |
 |-----------------------:|-----------------------------:|